Research

 Working Paper

-w/ Russ Wermers (Maryland), Ruoke Yang (SEC), Hugo Zhao (Maryland)
+With Russ Wermers (Maryland), Ruoke Yang (SEC), Hugo Zhao (Maryland)

 PDF

-8. Industrial Policy via IPOs
+8. Industrial Policy via the IPO Market

 9. Sustainable Success: How High ESG Ratings Affect Stock Market Responses to Earnings Surprises